Urucas/micons/README.md

 # micons - Mobile icons generator

 Node package to generate the sets of icons required by your mobile app.
+The idea is to take a larger app icon(for ex.
+512x512) and generate your mobile app icons for all the resolutions.

 Supports Android & iOS.

 Dependencies
 ============

+micons uses gm, check it here:
 <a href="https://www.npmjs.com/package/gm">https://www.npmjs.com/package/gm</a>

 Install